-Title Pregnancy and Infant Outcomes Following Exposure to PAXLOVID: A Post- Authorization Safety Study Protocol number C4671038 Protocol version identifier V1.0 Date 22 June 2023 EU Post Authorization Study (PAS) register number To be registered before the start of data collection Active substance Nirmatrelvir/ritonavir (ATC: J05AE30) Medicinal product PAXLOVID TM Research question and objectives What is the risk of pregnancy outcomes of interest, and infant outcomes of interest, among pregnant women exposed to PAXLOVID, exposed to other COVID-19 therapies, and among pregnant women with COVID-19 unexposed to any therapies?
-The study objective is to estimate the risk of pregnancy outcomes (spontaneous abortion [SA], induced termination, stillbirth, livebirth) and the risk of infant outcomes (major congenital malformation [MCM], preterm birth, and small for gestational age [SGA]) among pregnant women exposed to PAXLOVID only (Cohort 1), pregnant women not exposed to PAXLOVID only (Cohort 1), pregnant women not exposed to PAXLOVID but exposed to any COVID-19 treatments (Cohort 2), and pregnant women with COVID-19 not exposed to any COVID-19 treatments (Cohort 3).
-Exposure (or lack thereof) to COVID-19 treatments will be assessed via the presence of pharmacy and/or medical claims in the Optum
+Title Pregnancy and Infant Outcomes Following Exposure to PAXLOVID: A Post- Authorization Safety Study Protocol number C4671038 Protocol version identifier V1.0 Date 02 November 2023 EU Post Authorization Study (PAS) register number To be registered before the start of data collection Active substance Nirmatrelvir/ritonavir (ATC: J05AE30) Medicinal product PAXLOVID TM Research question and objectives Research question: What is the risk of pregnancy outcomes of interest, and infant outcomes of interest, among pregnant women exposed to PAXLOVID, exposed to other coronavirus disease 2019 (COVID-19) therapies, and among pregnant women with COVID-19 unexposed to any therapies?
+Primary objective: To estimate the risk of major congenital malformation [MCM] among pregnant women exposed to PAXLOVID (and not other COVID-19 treatments) during pregnancy (Cohort 1), pregnant women not exposed to PAXLOVID but exposed to other COVID-19 treatments (Cohort 2), and pregnant women with COVID-19 not exposed to any COVID-19 treatments (Cohort 3).
+Secondary objectives: